19MisterX98/SeedcrackerX/README.md

   - `/seed gui`

   Opens the config gui where you can modify settings like the server mc-version, all finders, database and rendermode.
-  There are command alternatives for most of this but they shouldnt be used anymore.
+  There are command alternatives for most of this, but they should'nt be used anymore.

   ### Finder Reload Command
   - `/seed finder reload`

-  Rescans the loaded Chunks to find structures that werent found before.
+  Rescans the loaded Chunks to find structures that weren't found before.

   ### Data Command
   - `/seed data clear`